 At Arts Emergency, we work with young people who aren't already able to benefit from their parents' university experience and professional networks.
 The criteria below helps us to make sure we work with young people who will benefit most from having a mentor.

-We ask that all mentees meet at least one of these three criteria:
+We ask that all mentees meet at least one of the criteria below: